SYMM-IO/docs/hedger_docs/How To Implement Your Own Hedger For SYMMIO.md

 We strongly recommend readers to familiarize themselves with these points to understand Hedger's role and its interaction with the Symmio protocol.
 It's essential to interpret the Hedger section in light of these clarifications to avoid misrepresentations of the Symmio protocol's actual functioning.

 ### Broker definition
-"Broker" Definition in Hedger Documentation
 Within the scope of Hedger's documentation, the term "Broker" holds a specific connotation, distinct from conventional interpretations.
 Let’s elucidate that.

-When we say "Broker" in the context of being a Hedger on SYMMIO, we're referring to a general "hedging strategy" that a MarketMaker (MM) can optionally design to hedge their SYMMIO trades.
+When the term "Broker" is mentioned in the context of being a Hedger on SYMMIO, it is being referred to as a general "hedging strategy" that a MarketMaker (MM) can optionally design to hedge their SYMMIO trades.
 Importantly, it's vital to understand that our system doesn't necessitate a MarketMaker to hedge their trades.
 In fact, it's entirely optional.
 However, we've architected SYMMIO in such a way that if a MarketMaker decides to hedge, the system allows you to do so easily, it's entirely designed to make it simple and straightforward.

 Broad Application of the Term
 The term "Broker" is expansive in our context.
 It can encompass: